Albania's parliament lifts the legal immunity of former prime minister Sali Berisha

-TIRANA, Albania — Albania's parliament voted Thursday to lift the legal immunity of former Prime Minister Sali Berisha, who leads the opposition Democratic Party and is accused of corruption.
+TIRANA, Albania — Albania's parliament voted Thursday to lift the legal immunity of former Prime Minister Sali Berisha, who leads the opposition Democratic Party and is being probed for possible corruption.

 The ruling Socialist Party holds 74 of the 140 seats in Albania's national legislature, and 75 lawmakers agreed to grant a request from prosecutors to strip Berisha of his parliamentary immunity.
 Thursday's vote clears prosecutors to seek a court's permission to put Berisha under arrest or house arrest.

-With the opposition refusing the participate, there were no votes against the move or any abstentions.
+With the opposition refusing to participate, there were no votes against the move or any abstentions.

-Berisha, 79, was charged with corruption in October for allegedly abusing his post to help his son-in-law, Jamarber Malltezi, buy land in Tirana owned by both private citizens and defense ministry, and to build 17 apartment buildings on the property.
+In October, prosecutors publicly accused Berisha of allegedly abusing his post to help his son-in-law, Jamarber Malltezi, privatize public land to build 17 apartment buildings.
+Prosecutors have yet to take the formal charges to the court and Berisha is still technically under investigation.

-Berisha and Malltezi both have proclaimed their innocence, alleging the case was a political move by the ruling Socialist Party of Prime Minister Edi Rama.
+Berisha, 79, and Malltezi, 52, both have proclaimed their innocence, alleging the case was a political move by the ruling Socialist Party of Prime Minister Edi Rama.
 Prosecutors have said that if Berisha is convicted, he faces a prison sentence of up to 12 years.

 Democratic Party supporters protested outside the parliament building Thursday with anti-government banners and ''Down with dictatorship'' chants.
-Berisha called on his supporters join ''a no-return battle'' against the "authoritarian regime" of the Socialists.
+Berisha called on his supporters to join ''a no-return battle'' against the ''authoritarian regime'' of the Socialists.

 ''That decision won't destroy the opposition but will mobilize it, and under the motto 'Today or never,' it will respond to that regime,'' Berisha told reporters after the vote.